wpa_supplicant

 .

-- Other networks, or network configurations, can be added.
+- Multiple network configurations can be added.
 Each network is indexed numerically, so the first network will have index 0.

-- If no connection can be established, some information will be printed, and a periodic attempts will be made.
+- If no connection can be established, some information will be printed, and periodic attempts will be made.
 As part of the periodic attempts, a user prompt will also be given periodically.
-Issuing a
+Issuing the

 disable_network 0